shopware/production/README.md

 # install shopware and dependencies according to the composer.lock
 composer install

-# build administration and storefront.
-Should not be necessary in the future
-bin/build-js.sh

 # setup the environment
 bin/console system:setup
 # create database with a basic setup (admin user and storefront sales channel)